iPlantCollaborativeOpenSource/Advanced_iPlant/HANDSON.rst

 **Query the iPlant Agave metadata service**

-In the Agave CLI window, enter the following command, substituting IPLANT_USERNAME for your own iPlant username.
+In the Agave CLI window, enter the following command, **substituting IPLANT_USERNAME for your own iPlant username**.
 Pay careful attention to the use of single and double quotes!

 ``metadata-list -v -Q '{"name":"iplant-aws.dib-train-0923.IPLANT_USERNAME"}'``